 - Bleeding complications

-• Infection of the wound
+- Infection of the wound

-• Recurrence of the scar
+- Recurrence of the scar

-• Recurrent keloid formation
+- Recurrent keloid formation

 - Wound dehiscence

 There can also be a wound dehiscence.
-This is a separation of the wound before it has had a chance to heal and can occur if there is a great deal of tension on the wound or the wound is scratched too much.
+This is a separation of the wound before it has had a chance to heal scars on face and can occur if there is a great deal of scratching or any tension on the wound.
 A wound dehiscence can result in an unsightly, wide and ugly wound.Other Effects of Facial Scarring

 Facial scars also have severe emotional consequences.
-They aren't wounds that can be hidden by clothing and so a person can become extremely self-conscious about their facial scar—sometimes to the point of severe depression and suicidality.
+They aren't wounds that can be hidden by clothing and so a person can become extremely self-conscious about their facial scar—sometimes to the point of severe depression and suicidal.